tlamadon/pytwoway/docs-src/source/readme.rst

 by Stéphane Bonhomme, Kerstin Holzheu, Thibaut Lamadon, Elena Manresa, Magne Mogstad, and Bradley Setzler.
 No. w27368.
 National Bureau of Economic Research, 2020.

-The package provides implementations for a series of estimators for model with two sided heterogeneity:
+The package provides implementations for a series of estimators for models with two sided heterogeneity:

 1. two way fixed effect estimator as proposed by Abowd Kramarz and Margolis
 2. homoskedastic bias correction as in Andrews et al